 Whether chocolate, black, or yellow, Labradors have a friendly and loving nature that makes them a popular choice for families.
 Once you decide on a Lab and its color, you’ll need to choose between a male or female dog.
 Is one better than the other?
 Is there any significant difference?

 The differences between a male and female Lab may be minor, but they could have a big influence on your decision.
-Find out what you should consider when choosing the sex of your Lab.
+Find out what you should consider when choosing the sex of your Labrador.

 At a Glance